marvkos/swarc-material/ride sharing/investor interview.md

 Interviewer: Those are all valid concerns.
 Can you tell me what kind of return on investment you are looking for in this project?

 Stakeholder: As with any investment, I'm looking for a strong return on investment.
+Certainly, one potential way to make money with this ride-sharing app is by implementing a commission-based model.
+For each ride facilitated through the app, a percentage or fixed fee can be charged to the drivers as a commission.
+This way, the app can generate revenue based on the volume of rides being booked, allowing for a scalable income stream.
+Additionally, offering premium subscription plans to drivers that provide additional benefits and features can also be explored as an avenue to generate additional revenue.
 However, I also understand that this is a high-risk, high-reward industry and there are no guarantees.
 I would be looking for a potential return that is commensurate with the level of risk involved.

 Interviewer: Thank you for your insights.
 Can you tell me if you have any other questions or comments regarding the project?